Rei-SwitchBot/faq/en-us/Floor Cleaning Robot S20.md

 6. Gently clean the front docking sensor on the robot S20 with a soft, dry cloth to ensure it is free of dirt or obstructions.

-7. If the above does not improve the situation, please contact us with a video of the S20 failing to return automatically via SwitchBot App > Profile > Help & Feedback >Feedback.
+7. If the above does not improve the situation, please contact us with a video of the S20 failing to return automatically.

 ---